 Daily Mass Reflections - 12/4

-Furthermore, his devotion to the Blessed Mother and his sermons on her feasts are legendary, and as our Church stands poised to celebrate the Feast of the Immaculate Conception in just a few short days, these sermons remain every bit as relevant and beautiful as they were when he wrote them in the early-mid 700s.
+Saint John Damascene possessed an undying devotion to the Blessed Mother.
+His sermons on her feasts are legendary, and as our Church stands poised to celebrate the Solemnity of the Immaculate Conception on December 8th, these sermons remain every bit as relevant and compelling as they were when he wrote them in the early-mid 700s.